Family Traditions Charter Co.

 Gag Grouper

-Gag Grouper are tough fighters that'll test your skills.
-These fish typically run 20-30 inches, but can reach over 50 inches and 80 pounds.
-You'll find them hanging around rocky bottoms, reefs, and wrecks in waters 60-250 feet deep.
-They're ambush predators, so look for structure they can hide in.
-Spring and fall are prime seasons as they move between deep and shallow waters.
-Anglers love Gags for their hard-hitting strikes and excellent table fare.
-To land one, use heavy tackle and substantial live bait like pinfish or squid.
-Drop your bait right into their hideouts - these fish won't chase far.
-A local trick: when you feel that first thump, reel fast and pull hard to get them away from their rocky homes before they can dig in.
+Gag Grouper are a prized catch around Boca Grande, typically weighing 20-30 pounds but can reach up to 80 pounds.
+You'll find them near rocky bottoms, reefs, and wrecks in waters 60-250 feet deep.
+These fish love structure, so look for ledges and holes where they can ambush prey.
+Spring and fall are prime seasons, as they move inshore to spawn.
+Anglers love Gags for their hard-fighting nature and excellent table fare.
+When you hook one, be ready for a battle - they'll try to dive back into their rocky lairs.
+To land a big one, use heavy tackle and keep steady pressure.
+Live bait like pinfish or squirrelfish works great, but large jigs can be effective too.
+Pro tip: when you feel that telltale thump, reel fast and pull hard to get them away from the structure before they can hunker down.

 Gag Grouper